pcardotatgit/Webex_Team_Chat_Bot_Python/readme.md

 ![](img/webex_team_bot-17.png )

-As you can see, the application tells you that it is listening on port 5000.
+As you can see, the application tells you that it is listening on port 3000.
+You can change that in the python script ( Line 242 )

+	httpd = HTTPServer(('localhost', 3000), SimpleHTTPRequestHandler)

+And don't forget to start NGROK on that port.

 **Let's test the bot !**